mosip/id-authentication/design/registration/registrtaion-packet_export.md

         reported to the user with the user understandable exception.

 -   Data History :

-    -   The IDIS able to authenticate by using the Core Kernel module.

     -   Maintain the registration id, status and other high level info in the database table.